How long does it take to resolve a personal injury case?

 Step 4: Filing a Lawsuit

-Typical Length of Time: Depends on Your Jurisdiction’s Statute of Limitations for Personal Injury Cases
+Typical Length of Time: Depends on Your Jurisdiction’s for Personal Injury Cases

 At Munley Law Personal Injury Attorneys, our experienced litigators have won hundreds of cases in courts across Pennsylvania for over 60 years.